Patients with alcohol related harm issues will soon be receiving faster, more effective support when admitted to hospital.

 This is thanks to the introduction of an expert alcohol care team at the University Hospital of North Tees.

-Led by specialist nurse Hayley Douglas and Neil Parks, an associate practitioner from gastroenterology, the team will support in-patients with alcohol-related conditions.
+Led by specialist nurse Hayley Douglas and Neil Parks, associate practitioner in gastroenterology, the team supports in-patients with alcohol-related conditions.
 The team is continuing to expand with further staff coming into post over the coming months.

-“We will be on the wards, working with the nursing team, medical staff and the patients to ensure that all of the patients alcohol related needs are being met and supporting to prescribe the right course of withdrawal medication to help the patient as their treatment continues into the community.”
+“We will be on the wards, working with the nursing team, medical staff and the patients to ensure that all of the patients’ alcohol-related needs are being met.
+We will also be supporting to prescribe the right course of withdrawal medication to help the patient as their treatment continues into the community.”

 - A total of 5 or more is a positive screen

 - 0 to 4 indicates low risk

 - 8 to10 indicates higher risk